Priyasunil26/KubernetesKustomization/kubernetes.md

 ## Prerequisites

-- **[Install Helm](https://helm.sh/docs/intro/install/)**: If you prefer to use Helm to install Bold BI, make sure to install Helm.
+1. **[Install Helm](https://helm.sh/docs/intro/install/)**: If you prefer to use Helm to install Bold BI, make sure to install Helm.

-- **[Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)**: Ensure that you install kubectl on your local machine to facilitate the deployment process.
+2. **[Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)**: Ensure that you install kubectl on your local machine to facilitate the deployment process.

-- **Kubernetes Cluster**: Create a cluster in which you want to deploy the Bold BI Application.
+3. **Kubernetes Cluster**: Create a cluster in which you want to deploy the Bold BI application.
 You can use services like [AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal), [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html), or [GKE](https://cloud.google.com/kubernetes-engine/docs/quickstart).

-- **[Persistent Volume](PersistentVolumeCreation.md)**: Set up the necessary file storage for your Kubernetes clusters.
+4. **[Persistent Volume](PersistentVolumeCreation.md)**: Set up the necessary file storage for your Bold BI application to be deployed in a Kubernetes cluster.

-- **Load Balancer**: To configure Bold BI with Ingress, you need to install the [Nginx Ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) in your cluster.
+5. **Load Balancer**: To host Bold BI with a load balancer, install the [Nginx Ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) or [Istio](https://istio.io/latest/docs/setup/install/) in your Kubernetes cluster.
+This setup is required to manage external access to your Bold BI application through HTTP and HTTPS routes.

-- **Database**: Create a database to store metadata and intermediate data details of the Bold BI site.
+6. **Database**: Create a database to store metadata and intermediate data details of the Bold BI site.

-- **Web Browsers**: The supported web browsers include Microsoft Edge, Mozilla Firefox, and Google Chrome.
+7. **Web Browsers**: The supported web browsers include Microsoft Edge, Mozilla Firefox, and Google Chrome.

 Please ensure that you have fulfilled these prerequisites before proceeding with the deployment.